alexames/progress-and-poverty/Book 7/Chapter 4.md

 Islands, and the vast majority of the British people have no right whatever to their native land save to walk the streets or trudge the roads.
-To them may be fittingly applied the words of a Tribune of the Roman People: ”Men of Rome,“ said Tiberius Gracchus—”men of Rome, you are called the lords of the world, yet have no right to a square foot of its soil!
-The wild beasts have their dens, but the soldiers of Italy have only water and air!“
+To them may be fittingly applied the words of a Tribune of the Roman People: ”Men of Rome,“ said Tiberius Gracchus—”*men of Rome, you are called the lords of the world, yet have no right to a square foot of its soil!
+The wild beasts have their dens, but the soldiers of Italy have only water and air!*“

 The result has, perhaps, been more marked in England than anywhere else, but the tendency is observable everywhere, having gone further in England owing to